Business Technology Management, B.S.B.A.

-The Bachelor of Science in Business Technology Management (BTM) offered by Saint Louis University's Richard A. Chaifetz School of Business is designed to prepare business students for careers managing technology within an organization.
+The Bachelor of Science in Business Administration in Business Technology Management offered by Saint Louis University's Richard A. Chaifetz School of Business prepares business students for careers managing technology within an organization.
 Students may also choose a concentration in analytics and enterprise systems.

-This major is designed based on market demand and feedback and focuses on skills that are in high demand in managing business technology, such as business analytics and managing enterprise systems.
+This major is designed based on market demand and feedback and focuses on skills that are in high demand in managing business technology, such as business analytics, AI strategy and implementation, and managing enterprise systems.

 The professors are always eager to help students and help them with their career development.
 The concepts learned and professionals involved set students up for successful futures in IT or other career fields." — Lance Hussey, Class of 2022.